Kaththi: Legacy

+— — Srivatsan S., writing in The Hindu about the increase of films with the farmer's issue, being featured as a sub-plot.

 Kaththi eventually featured in the list of "Best Tamil Films of 2014" by various publications including The Hindu and Sify.
 According to Nivedita Mishra of Hindustan Times, the film "set records through box-office and social media".
-Srivatsan S. of The Hindu called it as one of the "best masala films of the decade in Tamil cinema" and one of the "films with best 'mass' music being featured in the last decade in Tamil cinema".
-Kaththi which became the first in mainstream Tamil cinema to introduce the concept of "first look" and "motion poster", became one of the "best first looks designed for Vijay's films" according to Times Now News.
+Srivatsan S. of The Hindu called it one of the "best masala films of the decade in Tamil cinema" and one of the "films with best 'mass' music being featured in the last decade in Tamil cinema".
+Kaththi which became the first in mainstream Tamil cinema to introduce the concept of "first look" and "motion poster", became one of the "best first looks designed for Vijay's films" according to Times Now.
 It has also been noted as one of the popular films that created buzz with its title announcement; this trend was then followed by Valimai and Vikram (both 2022), and Vijay's Leo (2023).
 Kaththi was also the first Tamil film that did not contain disclaimer about smoking and drinking, as there were no smoking or drinking scenes being featured in the film.
 (Note: Moondru Per Moondru Kaadhal (2013) which released a year before Kaththi too did not contain disclaimer about drinking and smoking.)
 Other films which followed the similar pattern, were Miruthan (2016), Spyder (2017), Thaanaa Serndha Koottam (2018) and Hero (2019).

 Social media and news articles cited Kaththi as one of Vijay's films that elevated him to the path of super-stardom, that eventually continued after the success of Mersal (2017), Sarkar (2018) and Bigil (2019).
 Irrespective of the controversies, the film became a profitable venture for its producers Lyca Productions.
 The film's success also led Lyca to become one of the popular film production and distribution studios in Tamil cinema, whose notable ventures include Naanum Rowdy Dhaan (2015), Visaranai (2015), Kolamaavu Kokila, Vada Chennai and 2.0 (2018), which was considered to be the most expensive Indian film to that point.